How to Downsize Old Christmas Decor

 This is it.
 This is the year.

-They ceremoniously burned the very faded, once green and red paper chain that had hung over the fireplace when the children were little.
-All in all, they ended up reducing the number of “Christmas Boxes” by one!
+Together, they ceremoniously burned the very faded, once green and red paper chain that had hung over the fireplace when the children were little.
+All in all, they ended up reducing the number of boxes marked “Christmas” by one!

 It’s Downsizing Decision Time!

-This year it’s time to decide not what to give away, but what ornaments to keep for the smaller trees in the future.
-All the rest will be donated, the unbreakable ones to the community center the others to the thrift store.
+It’s time to decide not what to give away, but what ornaments to keep for the smaller trees in the future.
+All the rest will be donated, the unbreakable ones to the community center, the others to a thrift store.

 Christmas is the season of love, the season to celebrate the light within the darkness.
 It isn’t the ornaments themselves, it’s what they represent.
-Share the ones you don’t need any more.
-The love you will always have with you.
+Share the ones you don’t need any more; the love they embodied you will always have with you.